 They are suffering from a genetic disorder called Thalassemia.
-The children with thalassemia will suffer anaemia because of less haemoglobin resulting in fatigue, pain and several other complications.
+Children with thalassemia will suffer anemia because of less hemoglobin resulting in fatigue, pain, and several other complications.

-India is a home land for many cultural and ethnic groups.
-The population of India is diverse based on their region, religion, linguistic and socio-economic backgrounds.
-The fixed marriage patterns among their nearby region, marriages between the closely linked relatives with in the community pose a risk of being a carrier partner.
+India is a homeland for many cultural and ethnic groups.
+The population of India is diverse based on their region, religion, linguistic and socioeconomic backgrounds.
+The fixed marriage patterns among their nearby region and marriages between the closely linked relatives within the community pose a risk of being a carrier partner.

-Generally, the married couple who are planning for a pregnancy should undergo a “Carrier screening test”.
+Generally, the married couple who are planning for a pregnancy should undergo a “Carrier screening test before pregnancy”.
 This is done from the blood/saliva sample of the individual.
-Your gynaecologist can order for this test.
+Your gynecologist can order this test.
 The results can be delivered in a couple of days.

 This screening test can be done at different life stages and its implications have advantages as well as disadvantages at each particular stage.

-- School screening: Carrier screening performed at premarital or pre-relationship stage.
+- School screening: Carrier screening is performed at the premarital or pre-relationship stage.

 - Pregnant mother screening: Every pregnant woman should get done the carrier screening test at this stage.

-Chances of having a baby with genetic disorder:
+Chances of having a baby with a genetic disorder

-If the pregnant mother found to be positive genetic carrier then her partner should also be tested.
-If both the partners were found to be carriers, they will have a 25% chance of having an unaffected child, 50% chance of having an unaffected child who is also a carrier, and a 25% chance of having a child with genetic disorder.
+If the pregnant mother is found to be a positive genetic carrier then her partner should also be tested.
+If both the partners were found to be carriers, they will have a 25% chance of having an unaffected child, a 50% chance of having an unaffected child who is also a carrier, and a 25% chance of having a child with a genetic disorder.

-All the couples should seek counselling from the obstetrician or genetic counsellor before pregnancy so that a couple could learn about the risk of having a genetically defective baby.
+All couples should seek counseling from an obstetrician or genetic counselor before pregnancy so that a couple could learn about the risk of having a genetically defective baby.

-Keep following for much more information of health and genetic updates.
+Keep following for much more information on health and genetic updates.

 Frequently Asked Questions – FAQ